Pediatric Pneumonia Workup

 Sites distant from the larger bronchi often cannot be sampled.
 Specimens may have an increased risk of contamination with oral or airway commensals compared with bronchoscopic sampling but are thought to be more accurate than a conventional endotracheal aspirate.

 Nondirected specimens have been obtained through endotracheal tubes 3 mm or greater in internal diameter and intuitively appear to offer decreased probability of contamination.
-Data from neonates are sparse.[36]
-Unlike bronchoscopically obtained specimens, ensuring sampling from a particular involved site is more difficult.
+Data from neonates are sparse.
+[46] In contrast to specimens obtained by bronchoscopy, ensuring precise sampling from a particular involved site is much more difficult.

 Lung Aspiration

-Lung aspiration is underused and is a significantly more efficient method of obtaining a culture.
+Lung aspiration is underutilized and is a significantly more efficient method of obtaining a culture.
 If a prominent infiltrate can be adequately localized in multiple planes, direct aspiration of the infected lung may be performed for culture or biopsy.
-Lung CT scanning may facilitate such localization.
+Lung CT scanning may facilitate such precise localization.

-Lung aspiration is associated with a greater risk of postprocedural air leak and usually requires a larger-bore needle than is used to obtain pleural fluid.
-Because the risk associated with this procedure is high, lung aspiration is usually reserved for patients who are ill enough to require hospitalization, have not improved with previous empiric treatment, or are immunocompromised and an exact etiology is needed.
+Lung aspiration is associated with a greater risk of postprocedural air leak.
+It usually requires a larger-bore needle than is used in obtaining pleural fluid.
+Because the risk associated with this procedure is high, lung aspiration is usually reserved for patients who are ill enough to require hospitalization, have not improved with previous empiric treatment, or are immunocompromised and more accurate etiology is required.
 A lung aspirate should not be performed in patients who are on ventilators, who have a bleeding diathesis, or who are suspected of having an infection with Pneumocystis.

-A study demonstrated positive blood cultures implicated an organism in 18% of patients compared with 52% with positive lung aspirates.[37]
-The investigators compared the incidence of positive culture results obtained with blood culture with positive culture results obtained with lung aspiration in 100 children aged 3-58 months with pneumonia.
-The organisms obtained in the blood and lung aspirate differed in 4 of 8 children in whom both culture results were positive, suggesting that a blood culture may not always accurately reveal the lung pathogen.[37]
+A study demonstrated positive blood cultures implicated an organism in 18% of patients compared with 52% with positive lung aspirates.
+[47] The investigators compared the incidence of positive culture results obtained with blood culture with positive culture results obtained by lung aspiration in 100 children aged 3-58 months presentingwith pneumonia.
+The organisms obtained in the blood and lung aspirate differed in 4 of 8 children in whom both culture results were positive.
+These results suggest that a blood culture may not always accurately reveal the lung pathogen responsible.
+[47]

-Other studies have demonstrated lung aspirate results to be positive in 50-60% of patients with known pneumonia.
-In these studies, 1.5-9% of patients had a pneumothorax and 0.7-3% had transient small hemoptysis complicating their lung aspirations.
+Other studies have demonstrated lung aspirate results to be positive in 50-60% of patients known to have pneumonia.
+In these studies, 1.5-9% of patients had a pneumothorax and 0.7-3% had transient small hemoptysis complicating the results of their lung aspiration procedures.

 Lung Puncture

-Although used much less frequently than in previous decades, diagnostic lung puncture may still be useful in circumstances in which pleural and subpleural lung surfaces are visibly involved and can be well localized.[38]
-Risk-benefit ratio merits careful consideration given the risk of such complications as pneumothorax, bronchopleural fistula, and hemothorax, as well as sampling a nondiagnostic site.
+Although used much less frequently than in previous decades, diagnostic lung puncture may still be useful in circumstances wherein pleural and subpleural lung surfaces are visibly involved and can be well localized.
+[48] Risk-benefit considerations merit careful thought be given to the risks of such complicating factors as pneumothorax, bronchopleural fistula, and hemothorax, as well as the sampling of a nondiagnostic site.
 This is a high-risk procedure and should not be considered a routine procedure in the diagnosis or treatment of pneumonia in the neonate.

 Thoracentesis